eeyangc/LEP/README.md

 Usage
 =======

-The file LEP_package.pdf in inst/doc shows detail example of how to use LEP package.
+The file LEP_package.pdf in inst/doc shows several examplex of how to use LEP package.

 Development